Create a business vision

 Hold a business vision workshop

 A good first step in developing a vision statement is to invite your key staff to a business vision workshop.
 By brainstorming and sharing ideas, you can answer fundamental questions about the direction of your business, which will make it much easier to write your vision statement.
+This will also ensure that your staff are aligned to the vision and will work toward achieving it.

 Writing a vision statement